ofmla/devito-wiki/Azure-Hyperscale:-Kubernetes-Setup-for-Dask.md

+by Qie Zhang, Microsoft Azure Global (collaboration with the Devito team)

+This wiki shows step by step how to set up and deploy an Azure [Kubernetes](https://kubernetes.io/) cluser for running a seismic imaging job in parallel through [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/), where AKS automates application deployment, scaling and management.
 This document is inherited and expanded from [Kubernetes setup](https://github.com/devitocodes/daks/wiki/Kubernetes-setup) on Devito github.

-We show step by step how to set up and deploy an Azure Kubernetes cluser for running a seismic imaging job in parallel.
-The deployment of Kubernetes cluster will return an IP address that will be taken by dask which distributes workloads (such as calculating the FWI gradient for each shot) to parallel workers.
-The Kubernetes setup can be used for 2D/3D seismic RTM/FWI jobs - here is a [2D FWI example](https://github.com/devitocodes/devito/blob/master/examples/seismic/tutorials/04_dask.ipynb) used in this document.
+The deployment of Kubernetes cluster returns an IP address that is taken by [Dask](https://dask.org/) which distributes workloads (such as calculating the FWI gradient for each shot) to parallel workers in the Kubernetes cluster.
+The Kubernetes setup can be used for 2D/3D seismic RTM/FWI jobs - here is a [2D FWI example](https://github.com/devitocodes/devito/blob/master/examples/seismic/tutorials/04_dask.ipynb) related to this document.

 1. Install Azure command-line interface (Azure CLI) that is a set of commands used to create and manage Azure resources. ([more info](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest))
 ```